Deep-Tissue Optical Activation, Stimulation & Imaging System

 OASIS Implant by Mightex Systems

-The OASIS Implant by Mightex Systems enables deep-tissue optical activation, stimulation and imaging.
+The OASIS Implant by Mightex Systems enables deep-tissue optical activation, stimulation and imaging and is now available with a Rotation Adaptive Mechanism.